FitzsimmonsCM/Fitzkundert-Recipes/starters/salad_kale_apple_feta.md

 -   salt/pepper to your taste
 -   olive oil

-[Directions]{.underline}:\
+**Directions**

 1. Wash and dry produce.

-2.Halve, peel, and thinly slice shallot.
+2. Halve, peel, and thinly slice shallot.
 Drain and rinse chickpeas; dry thoroughly with paper towels.
-Halve, core, and dice apple into ½-inch pieces.
+Halve, core, and dice apple into 1/2-inch pieces.

-2. Heat a drizzle of oil in a large pan over medium-high heat.
+3. Heat a drizzle of oil in a large pan over medium-high heat.
 Add shallot and chickpeas; season with garlic powder, salt, and pepper.
 Cook, stirring occasionally, until chickpeas are warmed through and browned in spots, 2-4 minutes.
 Transfer to a plate to cool.

-3. Meanwhile, remove and discard any large stems from kale; chop into bite-size pieces.
+4. Meanwhile, remove and discard any large stems from kale; chop into bite-size pieces.

-4. Place kale in a large bowl.
-Using your hands, massage with a large drizzle of olive oil until leaves are tender, 1-2 minutes (similar to how you would knead dough).
-TIP: Don't skip this step---massaging helps the kale leaves wilt slightly
+5. Place kale in a large bowl.
+Using your hands, massage with a large drizzle of olive oil until leaves are tender, 1-2 minutes (similar to how you would knead dough).\
+TIP: Don't skip this step-massaging helps the kale leaves wilt slightly.

-5. In a small bowl, whisk together vinegar, Dijon, 3 TBSP olive oil, and ¼ tsp sugar
+7. In a small bowl, whisk together vinegar, Dijon, 3 TBSP olive oil, and 1/4 tsp sugar

-6. Add mixed greens, shallot and chickpeas, apple, and feta to bowl with kale.
+8. Add mixed greens, shallot and chickpeas, apple, and feta to bowl with kale.
 Drizzle with dressing to your taste; toss to combine.

-7. Divide salad between bowls and garnish with dried cranberries.
+9. Divide salad between bowls and garnish with dried cranberries.